-Happily Ever After combines fireworks with projections onto Cinderella Castle, so it is best viewed from as close to the center of the Hub as possible (the area just in front of Cinderella’s Castle with the statue of Walt and Mickey) or on Main Street U.S.A.
+Both Happily Ever After and Disney Enchantment combine fireworks with projections onto Cinderella Castle, so they are best viewed from as close to the center of the Hub as possible (the area just in front of Cinderella’s Castle with the statue of Walt and Mickey) or on Main Street U.S.A.
 The further you are off to the side, the more likely there will be trees blocking your view of the projections.

-The Fireworks Dessert Party with Plaza Garden Viewing includes a dessert buffet and admission to a reserved viewing area for the fireworks.
-The cost is $79 per adult (age 10 and up) and $47 per child (age 3-9), tax included.
+The Disney Enchantment Pre-Party includes a dessert buffet at Tomorrowland Terrace and admission to a reserved viewing area for the fireworks.
+The cost is $99 per adult (age 10 and up) and $59 per child (age 3-9), tax included.
 Theme park admission and a theme park reservation are required to attend.
 Please note: This experience will be available beginning October 3, 2021; reservations can be booked now.

-The Fireworks Dessert Party at Tomorrowland Terrace includes a dessert buffet and reserved seating for the fireworks.
-The cost is $99 per adult (age 10 and up) and $59 per child (age 3-9), tax included.
+The Disney Enchantment Treats & Seats Dessert Party includes a dessert buffet and reserved seating for the fireworks at Tomorrowland Terrace.
+The cost is $114 per adult (age 10 and up) and $69 per child (age 3-9), tax included.
 Theme park admission and a theme park reservation are required to attend.
 Please note: This experience will be available beginning October 3, 2021; reservations can be booked now.

-The After Fireworks Dessert Party includes admission to a reserved viewing area for the fireworks and, after the fireworks, a dessert buffet.
-The cost is $89 per adult (age 10 and up) and $53 per child (age 3-9), tax included.
+The Disney Enchantment After Party includes admission to a reserved viewing area for the fireworks and, after the fireworks, a dessert buffet at Tomorrowland Terrace.
+The cost is $99 per adult (age 10 and up) and $59 per child (age 3-9), tax included.
 Theme park admission and a theme park reservation are required to attend.
 Please note: This experience will be available beginning October 3, 2021; reservations can be booked now.

 The Ferrytale Fireworks: A Sparkling Dessert Cruise includes a dessert buffet onboard a Disney ferryboat on the Seven Seas Lagoon with a view of the fireworks (i.e. outside Magic Kingdom).
 There is some seating available.
 The soundtrack of the show is piped through the boat’s sound system.
 During the cruise there is also an ultraviolet scavenger hunt for kids.
 Please note: check-in and boarding take place at the Transportation and Ticket Center.
 The cost is $99 per adult (age 10 and up), $69 per child (age 3-9), tax and gratuity included.
-Park admission is not required.
-(Annual Passholders get 10% off ticket for Ferrytale Fireworks.)
+Park admission and a theme park reservation are not required.

 The Celebration at the Top – 50th Flavors & Fireworks at Disney’s Contemporary Resort includes appetizers and drinks served in the private Sonoma and Napa Rooms at the California Grill (i.e. outside Magic Kingdom), a view of the fireworks from a private observation deck at the top of the Contemporary Resort and dessert after the fireworks.
 The private rooms have floor-to-ceiling windows and connect to a private observation deck — with views of Bay Lake and the Magic Kingdom.
-Guests are asked to adhere to the dress code of California Grill.
+Guests are asked to adhere to the dress code.
 (Other observation decks are available for guests who are dining at California Grill.)
-The cost is $126.74 per person, tax and valet parking included.
+The cost is $137.39 per person, tax and valet parking included.
 Park admission and a theme park reservation are not required.
 Please note: This experience will be available beginning October 2, 2021; reservations can be booked now.